vRP-framework/vRP/README.md

 #### Issues / Features / Help

 The issue section is only for bug reports and feature requests.
 I will close (and ban) issues not related to the core of vRP, to keep the github clean.
+Don't submit issues about your own modifications, I will close them without warning.

 When submitting an issue, add any information you can find, with all details.
 Saying that something doesn't work is useless and will not solve the issue.
 If you have errors in your console BEFORE the issue happen, everything could be corrupted, so the issue is irrelevant, you should solve all unrelated errors before submitting issues.